 |Class Dates||Days||Times||Test Date|

 School Bus Inspector Certification

-As of July 1, 2021, all current and prospective school bus inspectors will be required to have an Oklahoma School Bus Inspector certificate.
+Current and prospective school bus inspectors are required to have an Oklahoma School Bus Inspector certificate.

 Central Tech offers the one day inspector class, 8:00a-4:00p, as we have enrollment to fill a class.

 - Complete the Oklahoma School Bus Inspection application here. (prerequisites listed in application)

 - Bring the Oklahoma School Bus Inspection application with you to class along with the required documents.